Hostile Takeover

 “Huh?”

-But J stepped out through the archway, pointing up.
+“Sunlight is death.
+Were you not listening?”
+J stepped out through the archway and pointed up.
 “There.
-We have layers of tarp we pull over the holes when the sun rises.”
+There’s layers of tarp we pull over the holes whenever the sun rises.”

-The other drone followed after her, visor scanning her arch.
+The other drone followed after her, visor scanning the curve of her arch.
 “Weird how… a lot of these visors are cracked, except for the keystone.
 Which should, y’know, be under the most compression.”

 The screen of the topmost drone visor lit up with a neon green glow.
 It read MOTD.